 Choosing a Deep Cycle battery would be easier if there were only one kind.
 But, there are lots of kinds.
 And, many are not true Deep Cycle batteries.
 And more than that, it’s hard to tell.
 Some of the lower end ones are called Deep Cycle Marine batteries.
 A good word for them might be ‘hybrids’.
 They’re sort of a ‘Deep Cycle – Starting’ combination.
 But they’re less expensive and they work, especially on smaller systems.
 You can pretty much assume that if a battery is on the lower end expense wise it’s probably a hybrid of some sort whether it’s mentioned or not.
 But that’s not a horrible thing.

 Deep Cycle battery prices vary.
-You can spend about $85.00 on a 12 volt Deep Cycle (probably a hybrid) battery at any discount store that sells batteries and it will work, or the best Deep Cycle battery for hundreds of dollars to get a super smashing, true 12 volt Deep Cycle battery that will work much better – as in hold more energy and last longer.
+You can spend about $90.00 on a 12 volt Deep Cycle (probably a hybrid) battery at any discount store that sells batteries and it will work, or spend hundreds of dollars to get a super smashing, true 12 volt Deep Cycle battery that will work much better – as in hold more energy and last longer.
 The question for you is, for your purpose, do you need “better”?
 Or is good enough, enough?
 Totally depends on what you need/want to do.